Prussian T 7: TKh2-12

-The Polish locomotive was delivered to Reichsbahndirektion Breslau by the Union Giesserei Königsberg (serial number 537 of 1890) and came to the PKP in 1919 as TKh2-12.
-After it was preserved in the Warsaw Railway Museum for many years, it was taken to the Jaworzyna Śląska Railway Museum in 2006, where it was visually restored to its original state as "Breslau 1839".
+The Polish locomotive was delivered to Reichsbahndirektion Breslau by the Union Giesserei Königsberg (serial number 537 of 1890) in 1890.
+It came to the PKP in 1919 as TKh2-12, it was taken out of service in the early 1930s and was sent to Kazimierz Juliusz colliery in Sosnowiec, it survived the Second World War and remained there until the 1960s.
+The locomotive was sent for a major overhaul in 1974, after which was stationed at MD Wrocław Gądów depot in Wrocław and was used for movie productions.
+Due to the damage of the cylinder head, it was withdrawn from service in 1981.
+After it remained withdrawn at Wrocław Gądów for 12 years, it was taken to the Silesian Railway Museum in Jaworzyna Śląska on 29 January 1993, where it was visually restored to its original state as "Breslau 1839".